The Tansads: Post-split

 Former bass player Ed Jones, who returned to journalism after leaving the band in 1994, wrote a book, This is Pop: The Life and Times of a Failed Rock Star, detailing his time in the band and the personality clashes which he felt caused their career to fail.

 John Kettle works as a producer in his own studio called Jaraf House Studios and, along with producing songs for notable local talent, he has been working on new recordings with his brothers and former band members under the name Merry Hell.
-Merry Hell have released six albums.
+As of 2026 Merry Hell have released seven albums.

 Reunion gigs

 Following months of speculation on their Facebook page, the band announced on their official website that they would be playing two reunion gigs in July 2010 at The Citadel in St Helens, to celebrate the 20th anniversary of their first ever gigs.
 Shortly afterwards, a third date was added.
 Thirteen past members of the band appeared at the gigs.